raxvan/precompiler/docs/main.md

 1. `#include \w __PATH__`
 2. `#include \w __ID__`

+### try-include
+Same as `#include` but does not throw error if file is not found or can't be opened.

 ### config
 Will load a markup file.

 Syntax:
 1. `#include \w __PATH__`